moorepants/dissertation/_sources/davisbicycle.txt

 To allow the bicycle to be propelled forward without requiring the rider to pedal, we opted for a bicycle electric hub motor kit.  `Amped Bikes
 <http://www.ampedbikes.com>`_ graciously donated both direct drive and geared
-kits which included the motors, controllers, throttle and 36 volt lead acid batteries.
+kits which included the motors, controllers, throttle, and 36 volt lead acid batteries.
 I used the direct drive version on the instrumented bicycle.
 The lead acid batteries were very heavy so we purchased a light, ~2.8 kg, 36 volt lithium ion battery as a substitute to help decrease the over bicycle weight.